-The abundances are shown in Fig. 7, together with the corresponding solar (Asplund, Amarsi & Grevesse 2021) and Arcturus (K2III; Peterson et al. 1993) values, for comparison.
-Pavlenko et al. (2008, 2020) and Kaminsky et al. (2022) have shown that the abundances of some of the light elements (specifically C, N, O, Si) differ from solar by less than one dex for the RG components of RNe, so the solar values provide a reasonable template.
-Also included in Fig. 7 are the expected abundance ratios for a TNR on the surface of a $1.35 \, M{\odot}$ WD, with 50:50 mixing of WD and accreted material (Starrfield et al. 2020); solar abundance has been assumed for Fe on the premise that Fe is not produced in a nova TNR.
+The abundances are shown in Fig. 7, together with the corresponding solar (Asplund, Amarsi & Grevesse 2021) and Arcturus (K2III; Peterson, Dalle Ore & Kurucz 1993) values, for comparison.
+Pavlenko et al. (2008), Pavlenko et al. (2020), and Kaminsky et al. (2022) have shown that the abundances of some of the light elements (specifically C, N, O, and Si) differ from solar by <1 dex for the RG components of RNe, so the solar values provide a reasonable template.
+Also included in Fig. 7 are the expected abundance ratios for a TNR on the surface of a 1.35 M☉ WD, with 50:50 mixing of WD and accreted material (Starrfield et al. 2020); solar abundance has been assumed for Fe on the premise that Fe is not produced in a nova TNR.

 Considering the crude nature of our abundance determination, the abundance ratios for V3890 Sgr are, with the exception of a deficiency of Al, surprisingly closer to the solar and Arcturus values than they are to the predictions of TNRs.
-However we should be mindful of the fact that V3890 Sgr, at D = 9 kpc and close to the direction of the Galactic Centre (Galactic longitude 9°2), is much closer to the Galactic Centre than either the Sun or Arcturus, and abundances in its RG component might also reflect metallicity gradients in the Milky Way (see, e.g..
-Maciel & Costa 2009).
+However, we should be mindful of the fact that V3890 Sgr, at D = 9 kpc and close to the direction of the Galactic Centre (Galactic longitude 9°.2), is much closer to the Galactic Centre than either the Sun or Arcturus, and abundances in its RG component might also reflect metallicity gradients in the Milky Way (see e.g. Maciel & Costa 2009).

+Coronal line 'light curves'

-4.2.2.4 Coronal line "light curves".
-The timedependences of the dereddened fluxes for some selected coronal lines (silicon, sulphur, calcium and aluminium) are shown in Fig. 8.
-There is a hint that some lines peak early in the eruption (e.g. [AIIX] $2.04 \,\mu$ m), while others (e.g. [Si VII] $2.48 \,\mu$ m, [Si X]) peak later ($\gtrsim 20$ days).
+The time-dependences of the dereddened fluxes for some selected coronal lines (silicon, sulphur, calcium, and aluminium) are shown in Fig. 8.
+There is a hint that some lines peak early in the eruption (e.g. [Al IX] 2.04 $\mu$ m), while others (e.g. [Si VII] 2.48 $\mu$ m, [Si X]) peak later ( $\gtrsim$ 20 d).